For Camping Season

 Of course, the list above is merely the tip of the iceberg in terms of what you could bring with you camping (including everything from camp stoves and coolers to frying pans and fishing gear).
 Add more items to your list as you see fit, just remember the golden rule of enjoying the outdoors is to Leave No Trace.

-As you take stock of your camping supplies, it's a good idea—especially for your first outing of the season—to build a miniature campsite in your own backyard or even, say, the living room of your studio apartment.
+As you take stock of your camping supplies, it's a good idea—especially for your first outing of the season—to create a miniature campsite right in your own backyard or even, say, the living room of your studio apartment.
 The idea is to make sure everything you need is in good working order before you head out into the wilderness.
 Some things to consider:

 - As you take inventory of your camping supplies, give items a once-over cleaning as needed and double-check you didn't leave oatmeal caked to your camping pot when you last used it in September.

 - Put up and take down your tent, more than once if possible.
-Not only will this help your campsite efficiency, it'll identify any issues that need remedying—like a missing tent pole or a giant hole that opened in the roof over winter.
+Not only will this help your campsite efficiency, it'll identify any issues that need remedied—like a missing tent pole or a giant hole that opened in the roof over winter.

 - Hang up your sleeping bag (outside if possible) to air out and chase some of that musty camping scent away.